rconjoe/blogdor/README.md

 # blogdor

+## what

-really simple static blog generator and tooling, all in a single bash file
+really simple static blog generator and tooling, all in a single bash file. it is meant to meet the following requirements i have for my personal blog:

+1. create new blog posts in markdown
+2. translate markdown to html
+3. publish html to servers
+4. support easy image usage in posts
+5. support drafts
+6. fit in a single bash file

+## why

+once upon a time, I used [vimwiki](https://github.com/vimwiki/vimwiki) for my blog, and it was heaven. it doesn't work the same for me in neovim nowadays, after which i tried hexo, next.js, hugo, gatsby, and jekyll.

+this is basically a counter-reaction to every ssg in that list having too many features for my requirements. since everything i need to do throughout the process can fit in a single bash file, i made `blogdor`.

 ## requirements